Last updated November 9, 2021

 Can I choose which vaccine I get?

-We encourage you to get the first vaccine available to you.
+Yes.
+All three vaccines are safe and effective.
 We list what vaccine will be provided at each of our clinics on our website.
 If you would prefer a specific vaccine, you can choose to schedule at a clinic with that vaccine.

 I got my first dose of vaccine somewhere else.
 Can I get my second dose from WCHD?

 If you have already gotten your 1st dose of Pfizer or Moderna vaccine, you should get your 2nd dose from the same provider.
+If that is not possible, you may come to one of the vaccine clinics on our vaccination page.
+Be sure to check the listing for a clinic providing the brand you need.
+Bring your shot record card.

 How can homebound individuals get vaccinated?